lifeart/ember-ast-hot-load/README.md

 Many thanks to [Toran Billups / @toranb](https://github.com/toranb) for this huge work, support and inspiration!

 * `ember-cli-hot-loader` implemented using middleware for  `ember-resolver` and `wrapping` components.
-* `ember-as-hot-load` implemented using compile-time templates `ast` transformations.
+* `ember-ast-hot-load` implemented using compile-time templates `ast` transformations.

 | Point  		      | ember-ast-hot-load | ember-cli-hot-loader |
 | ------------------  | ------------------ | -------------------- |